eca-kubi/cd0037-API-Development-and-Documentation-project/frontend/README.md

 ### Running the app

-To run the app in development mode use `npm start`.
+To run the app in development mode use `npm start`

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser, incase the browser does not start automatically.